The essentials ✅

 What about food? 🍽️

-At Just Little Kidz, we provide all meals and snacks.
-You do not need to send a packed lunch, snacks or drinks other than a water bottle.
-Our kitchen team prepares fresh, balanced meals and snacks throughout the day.
+At Just Little Kidz, we provide all meals and snacks — breakfast, mid-morning snack, lunch, afternoon snack and tea.
+You do not need to send a packed lunch or snacks; just a labelled water bottle.
+Our kitchen team prepares fresh, balanced meals throughout the day, and menus are varied, seasonal and cater for all dietary requirements.

-Menus are varied, seasonal and cater for all dietary requirements.
 Please let us know of any allergies, intolerances or dietary preferences at registration — before your child's first day.

 What NOT to bring ✗